 Understanding Teen Drinking Cultures in America, blends the perspectives and methods of public health and cultural anthropology, and seeks to complement what is already known about teens and alcohol.
 This qualitative and quantitative research focuses on understanding the cultures surrounding teens and alcohol, incorporating teen and parent focus groups, expert and key informant interviews, community leader discussions, and telephone polling all complemented by an extensive literature review.

-The final report, executive summary and Understanding Teen Drinking Cultures in America website offer detailed insights about teens’ choices to drink and not to drink.
+The final report and the executive summary offer detailed insights about teens’ choices to drink and not to drink.
 Highlighting teens’ perspectives, messages heard, categories of teen drinking, and frameworks for risky and positive alcohol decisions.
 It also incorporates students’ and parents’ experiences, knowledge gaps, and influences on teen choices.
 The research provides a rich foundation for program and policy development with recommendations for regional and national initiatives.

 Key segments of the research results and recommendations include:

 Teens Drinking Phenomenology – provides substantive insight into factors that contribute to teens’ decisions about alcohol and offers a categorization of teen alcohol roles: these include Abstainers, Moderate Drinkers, Partiers, and Losers.